CIW's Big Idea: Feeding a Hungry World and Hungry Minds

 In the 200+ years since Malthus wrote the population of the earth has grown tremendously, but so has human capacity to produce food from the earth.
 But that capacity has relied upon enormously increased use of fossil fuels for industrial farming, synthetic fertilizers, and so on, and heightened competition for water for irrigation as well as other uses.
 We are transforming the very climate of the earth, with the result that sea-levels are rising, threatening a great deal of food-producing land in river deltas around the world.
 And we are concerned with the safety, nutritive value, and availability for every one of the foods that are available.
 Today's students are concerned with their own well-being, their own healthy nutrition, with the health of the communities in which they live, with the present and future availability of healthy food in their community, nation, and world.

-Our community partners include (but are not limited to) VINES Urban Farm, SUNY VINES, CHOW, Food and Health Network of the Southern Tier, Meals on Wheels, Food Not Bombs, Catholic Charities Food Pantry, Rescue Mission, Sodexo, Corazon de Dahlia, Lone Maple, Lost Dog, Challah for Hunger, Binghamton Farm Share, Bloodnik Farms, and others.
+Our community partners include (but are not limited to) VINES Urban Farm, BU Acres, CHOW, Food and Health Network of the Southern Tier, Cornell Cooperative Extension, Meals on Wheels, Food Not Bombs, Catholic Charities Food Pantry, Rescue Mission, Sodexo, Lost Dog, Challah for Hunger, Binghamton Farm Share, Half a Loaf, and others.

 For more information, contact Tony Preus, Faculty Master of CIW: email@example.com.